smarter-sh/community/community-membership.md

 **Note:** Members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a primary *reviewer* for the subproject that they are active in.
-Members who contribute to the Kubernetes documentation can participate in the [pull request wrangler program](https://kubernetes.io/docs/contribute/participate/pr-wranglers/) to cultivate a habit of [reviewing for approvers and reviewers](https://kubernetes.io/docs/contribute/review/for-approvers/).
+Members who contribute to the Smarter documentation can participate in the [pull request wrangler program](https://kubernetes.io/docs/contribute/participate/pr-wranglers/) to cultivate a habit of [reviewing for approvers and reviewers](https://kubernetes.io/docs/contribute/review/for-approvers/).